The Most Dangerous Roads in the World

 Karakoram Highway, between China and Pakistan

 The Karakoram Highway connects China and Pakistan and at 15,400 feet above sea level, it’s the highest paved road in the world.
 A total of 82 workers died during construction, mostly due to rockslides, which remain an ever-present hazard to this day.
 There are few barriers, and many of the drivers who’ve had accidents on the road have been victims of altitude sickness or possibly distracted by the spectacular views of K2.
 The good news?
-There are plans to widen the road from 32 feet to nearly 100.
+There are plans to widen the road from 10 metres to nearly 30.
 The bad news?
 Authorities believe that this could see the number of vehicles triple.

 Find out what it’s like driving the Highwood Pass—the highest paved road in Canada.